 Fig. 1 While it is easy to criticize birding lodges for their “unnatural” feeding environments by which they attract birds, it does make these birds very convenient for photography.
 The challenge for the photographer is getting photos that look “natural” – no feeders in the photos and no artificial backgrounds.
 Here is a sampling of hummingbird images obtained from different lodges.
 All photos are crops of the original images; some are with flash and others are using natural light.

-Birding lodges, with their specialized feeding strategies to attract birds, can be see as akin to visiting a zoo (termed a “Shamu” experience by one birder we spoke with).
+Birding lodges, with their specialized feeding strategies to attract birds, can be see as akin to visiting a zoo (termed a “Shamu” experience by one birder we spoke with (for non-Americans, Shamu was a performing Killer Whale in Sea World, an ocean theme park in the US).
 Unfortunately, many birds are hard to see without feeders and photography is vastly easier when birds reliably visit feeders.
 Despite this, many birds do not visit feeders and walking a lodge’s trails is necessary to see such birds.